Gabriel707/Gabriel707/README.md

 ### Hi there, good to see you here! 👋
 - 🔭 Currently working as a Senior Application Support Analyst.
-- 🌱 Learning Java for Back-end Development.
+- 🌱 Learning Python for Back-end Development.
-  JAVA
+  Django
+  Flask
+  SQLAlchemy
   Python
   APIs
   MySQL